MIDFIELDR/midfieldr/README.md

 - Create tables and charts to display results
 - Assess findings and iterate.

-To illustrate, we tabulate counts of engineering students by race/ethnicity, sex, and graduation status.
-Data processing is performed using data.table syntax.
+In this example, we summarize the graduation status of engineering students by race/ethnicity and sex.

 ``` r
 # For data manipulation